amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 > [!IMPORTANT]
 > You can specify the path to the secrets file as an absolute path or a relative path.
 When using a relative path, you must specify it relative to the folder from where you will start the application.
 In this example, the `components` folder is a sub-folder of the folder that contains a .NET application.

-When starting the application with Dapr in stand-alone mode, you do this from the application folder and specify the components path on the command-line:
+When starting the application in Dapr stand-alone mode, you do this from the application folder and specify the components path on the command-line:

 ```bash
 dapr run --app-id basket-api --components-path ./components dotnet run